 AAHA is a volunteer-run organization.
 AAHA's policy is that all families with skaters who are Mites and older will volunteer to support our organization.

-Volunteer credit requirements are based upon the oldest skater as well as the number of skaters in your family:
+Volunteer credit requirements are based upon the oldest skater in your family:

 Each year, AAHA and Freeze supports Appleton Ice by volunteering service hours.
 Families who volunteer for Appleton Ice can count those credits toward their AAHA or Freeze requirement as long as the credits are approved by the Operations Director or the DIBs Coordinator in advance.

 Please take a moment to read the Volunteer Work Requirements Policy.
-This is a new policy and we would like all families to be familiar with the information.
+All families should be familiar with this information

 Skater fees as do not include the following: